vincecrit/paracelso_wp32/README.md

 ## Introduction

 This manual provides instructions on how to use the various modules and functions available in the `paracelso_wp32` package.
-The package includes utilities for image normalization, optical flow algorithms, and image coregistration.
+The package includes utilities for image normalization, optical flow algorithms, image coregistration, and SAR preprocessing.

 ## Table of Contents